islandora-deprecated/claw_vagrant/README.md

 You can access the BlazeGraph interface at: http://localhost:8080/bigdata/

 You have to select the islandora namespace in the [namespaces tab](http://localhost:8080/bigdata/#namespaces) before you can execute queries.

+### FITS

+You can access the FITS Web Service at http://localhost:8080/fits/

 ## Environment

 - Ubuntu 16.04.2